Anthony J. Guida Jr.

 USA

 Mr. Guida is a member of the National Association of College and University Attorneys (NACUA).
-He previously served on the Board of Trustees of a private non-profit university and chaired its Academic Affairs Committee.
-He also previously served on the Board of Directors of a national trade association representing proprietary institutions, chairing its federal legislative committee, and served on the Advisory Committee on Student Financial Assistance, created by Congress to serve as an independent source of advice and counsel to Congress and the Secretary of Education on student financial aid policy.
+He previously served on the Board of Trustees of a private non-profit university, chairing its Academic Affairs Committee, and on the Board of Directors of a national trade association representing proprietary institutions, chairing its federal legislative committee.
+He also served on the Advisory Committee on Student Financial Assistance, an independent body advising Congress and the Secretary of Education on student financial aid policy.

-Mr. Guida has been published and quoted in publications such as Fox News, University Business, The Chronicle of Higher Education and Inside Higher Ed on education law and policy issues.
-He is a frequent speaker at symposia and conferences on issues relating to regulatory compliance, government enforcement actions, higher education mergers, acquisitions, and other transactions and substantive changes, licensing and accreditation, and federal and state higher education policy.
+Mr. Guida has been published and quoted in Fox News, University Business, The Chronicle of Higher Education and Inside Higher Ed.
+He is a frequent speaker at conferences on regulatory compliance, government enforcement, higher education transactions, licensing and accreditation, and federal and state policy.

 Areas of Practice

-• Education Sector M&A, Investment and Lending Transactions
+• Education Sector M&A, Investments, Financings and Strategic Transactions

 Representative Matters